Dissertation in History (HISM400)

-Seminars on the pre-requisite, HISM169, Theory & Practice of History II, introduce students to the requirements and scope of the dissertation, including the dissertation proposal.
+Seminars on the pre-requisite, HISM016, Advanced Historical Research Skills, introduce students to the requirements and scope of the dissertation, including the dissertation proposal.
 Summer Term: Allocated dissertation supervisors provide individual tutorials giving specific advice on a research topic; a minimum 6 hours of tutorials are offered giving specific advice on the research topic and the writing up of the dissertation.

 Learning activities and teaching methods (given in hours of study time)